Entropy formula for surface diffeomorphisms

-The order of the operations $\log$ and $\int$ is crucial in the following sense. \begin{Coro} For any $C^r$ ($r>1$) diffeomorphism $f$ on a compact surface $M$ with $h_{\rm top}(f)>\frac{\lambda^{+}(f)}{r}$ \footnote{Note that here we have to assume a strict inequality.
+\begin{Coro} For any $C^r$ ($r>1$) diffeomorphism $f$ on a compact surface $M$ with $h_{\rm top}(f)>\frac{\lambda^{+}(f)}{r}$ \footnote{Note that here we have to assume a strict inequality.
 Otherwise, Burguet's result \cite{Bur24'} does not guarantee the existence of an SRB measure.}, if then there exists finitely many ergodic SRB measures.
-Moreover, each of them is a measure of maximal entropy. \end{Coro} \begin{proof} By Reverse Fatou Lemma (see Lemma \ref{Reverse Fatou Lemma}) and Theorem \ref{main result},
+Moreover, each of them is a measure of maximal entropy \footnote{A measure of maximal entropy is an $f$-invariant probability measure whose metric entropy is equal to the topological entropy $h_{\rm top}(f)$.}. \end{Coro} \begin{proof} By Reverse Fatou Lemma (see Lemma \ref{Reverse Fatou Lemma}) and Theorem \ref{main result},

 We claim that for Lebesgue almost every $x$, Because otherwise, since the integral of the left side is no less than $h_{\rm top}(f)$, there must exist some set $A$ with positive Lebesgue measure such that By Burguet's result \cite{Bur24'}, there is an ergodic SRB measure $\mu$ whose positive Lyapunov exponent is strictly larger than $h_{\rm top}(f)$.
 This is a contradiction since the positive exponent of an ergodic SRB measure coincides with its entropy.